IRTF-HRPC/drafts/draft-feminism.md

 In the first instance, this document highlights where gender and security related terminology occurs in both technical standards and feminist discourse and distinguish between the two in a meaningful way, in order to find a common understanding of concepts, which allows both the technical and feminist communities to recognize and discuss together how the technical decisions with regard to internet infraestructure, standards and protocols, directly or indirectly may affect internet users around the world.

 In the second part, the concepts of internet access and embodiment will be analyzed, in the way they have been comprehensively addressed in the Principles and in relation to some technical concepts such as data minimization, localization, internationalization and transparency, among others.
-In this part some use cases are collected, focused on the experience of the end users, to understand how the protocols can affect the full participation in the internet of some people, because of their gender, race or class.
+In this part some use cases are collected, focused on the experience of the end users, to understand how the protocols can affect the full participation in the internet of some people, because of their social location.

 ## An intersectional perspective